qlkwej/vulnscan/README.md

 ## Acceptance Tests

-Security Bench has a comprehensive [acceptance test](https://en.wikipedia.org/wiki/Acceptance_testing) suite.
-Our [Contributing Guide]() includes details about how and when to write and run acceptance tests in order to help contributions get accepted quickly.
+Security Bench as a security tool will be highly dependent on having a comprehensive [acceptance test](https://en.wikipedia.org/wiki/Acceptance_testing) suite.
+Our [Contributing Guide](https://github.com/simplycubed/security-bench/blob/master/CONTRIBUTING.md) includes details about how and when to write and run acceptance tests in order to help contributions get accepted quickly.

 ## License